bzzhA/rsschool-cv111/cv.md

 5. function positiveSum(arr) {
  return arr.reduce((a, b) => b > 0 ? a + b : a, 0)
 }
-6. This is my first experience.
+6. This is my first experience in program.
 7. Secondary vocational (metal cutting technician).
 8. A1